bjgarcia/hdzero-goggle-services/README.md

 A Web UI and Web API that leverages SumolX's work on services for the HDZero goggles.

 ## Services
 The BusyBox Web Server only supports Get and Post methods.
 Other methods, when needed are represented with the URI.
-Post methods return API errors as misscellaneous in the header and body of the response.
+Post methods return API errors as misscellaneous in the header and also in the body of the response.
 Server errors return as primary in the reponse header.

+{"api_errors":["This is one error","This is another error"]}

 ## Settings Api
 The first section of the settings file must not be changed.
 The goggle will reset the entire file if it is missing.
 Setting changes will be loaded on reboot.